Blockchainexperts0/tradingbotSOL/README.md

 [1] Download the zip source code.

-[2] unzip and take the folder on your desktop or whenever you like
+[2] unzip and take the folder on your desktop or whenever you like (*YOU NEED WINRAR TO UNZIP THE FILE)

 [3] Open the sniper bot UI by running the main.exe app.